 - 1. Mondays and Wednesdays from 3:00pm to 6:30pm. - 2.
 A sleepover from Friday 6:30pm to Saturday 6:30pm on the first week, while the following week, the sleepover is to take place from Saturday 6:30pm till Sunday 6:30pm, on alternate basis. - 3.
-The sleepover is to occur at the father's mother's residence and in her presence or in the presence of the father's sister.
+The sleepover is to occur at the paternal grandmother's residence and in her presence or in the presence of Plaintiff's sister.
 The mother is to take the children to the paternal grandmother's residence and is also to pick them up at the termination of access.

-If the children are unwell, and access cannot take place, the Father's access shall be replaced in the following days with the same amount of hours lost.
+If the children are unwell, and access cannot take place, the Father's access is to be replaced in the following days with the same amount of hours lost.